Quantifying Wellness: How Body Measurement Trackers Are Changing Personal Health

 Using wearables ethically involves respecting others' privacy.
 Here are some guidelines:

-• Don't record people without consent
+• Don't record people without their knowledge

 • Be mindful of wearable use in sensitive areas (e.g., locker rooms)